autolab-fi/lineRobot-micropython-course/lessons/module_8/Telemetry Heartbeat with Status Levels.md

 # Lesson 1: Telemetry Heartbeat with Status Levels

 ## Lesson objective
-Explore how Python dictionaries organise named values and use them to summarise robot telemetry.
+Understand how Python dictionaries store related information with named keys.

 ## Introduction
-Dictionaries pair keys with values so you can label each piece of information you collect.
-In robotics they help group related telemetry, configuration settings, or status flags in one structure.
-By learning how to create dictionaries and derive new entries from existing data, you can craft clear reports that computers and humans can read.
+Dictionaries pair keys with values so you can label the data you gather.
+They make it easy to keep related facts together, update individual pieces, and look them up by name.
+In this lesson you will practise building small telemetry dictionaries and turning their contents into readable status summaries.

 ## Theory